hawaryo/software-company/README.md

    npm install
    ```

-4. To Convert sass files to css (css files will appear under styles/css):
+4. To compile sass files to css (css files will appear under styles/css):
    ```bash
     npm run build-css
    ```

 ### Adding Features

-For Level One:

 1. Ensure you are on the `Level-one` branch:
    ```bash
    git switch Level-one
    ```
-2. Create a new branch for your task:
+2. Create a new branch for your task with descriptive name:
    ```bash
    git checkout -b feat/adding-footer
    ```